 Minister means such member of the Queen’s Privy Council for Canada as is designated by the Governor in Council as the Minister for the purposes of this Act; (ministre)

 President means the President of the School appointed under subsection 13(1); (président)

 - public sector

 public sector[Repealed, 2012, c.
 19, s.
 516]

-public service has the meaning given that expression in the Public Service Labour Relations Act; (fonction publique)
+public service has the meaning given that expression in the Federal Public Sector Labour Relations Act; (fonction publique)

 School means the Canada School of Public Service continued under subsection 3(1). (École)